 - The school completes an assessment form which details history of advice and support.

 - This information is sent to the Lewisham Panel who decide whether the child should go forward for a full assessment.

-- LEA decides whether to proceed with Statutory Assessment and the completion of an Education Health Care Plan.
+- LA decides whether to proceed with Statutory Assessment and the completion of an Education Health Care Plan.

 - the class teacher’s records, which can form the basis for further work